John Rolls, 1st Baron Llangattock: Biography

 Rolls was appointed High Sheriff of Monmouthshire in 1875, and served as MP for Monmouthshire from 1880 to 1885.
 In 1892 he was raised to the peerage as Baron Llangattock, of The Hendre in the County of Monmouth.
 He served as Mayor of Monmouth 1896 - 1897, and his gifts to that town included a large public hall, a gymnasium, and an isolation hospital.
 In April 1901 he received the Honorary Freedom of the Borough of Monmouth 'in recognition of his many benefactions to the town'.
 He was also a magistrate and Deputy Lieutenant of that county.

 He was a Freemason, rising to the position of Provincial Grand Master in 1894.
 The Masonic Llangattock Lodge (No.2547) was created in his honour in 1895 and took the Rolls motto, Celerias et Veritas (Speed and Truth).

 He was a breeder of Shire horses and acquired a reputation amongst agriculturalists for his shorthorn and Hereford cattle and Shropshire breeds of sheep.
 He was a fellow of the Society of Antiquaries and restored several Monmouthshire churches at his own expense.

-Lord Llangattock was a prominent member of the Anti-Vivisection Society, a position that caused some controversy as illustrated by a letter of 18 May 1901 published in the Journal of the British Medical Association: